15 Most Prestigious Internships for High School Students

 Subject areas: Fisheries science, aquatic science

-Varies according to students’ locations.
+Location: Varies according to students’ locations.
 Hutton’s network of mentors allows it to place students within a 45-minute commute of where they live.

 Eligibility: Current high school students who are at least 16 and are residents of the US, Canada, Mexico, Puerto Rico, and the Pacific Islands